paravsingla/paravsingla.github.io/_posts/2018-12-22-my-first-hackintosh.md

 categories: thoughts
 ---

 I recently built my first hackintosh.
+(Uh, for science, of course.)

 A hackintosh is a computer running mac os on non apple hardware.
 As you can imagine, its a long and involved process.
 I came across a couple of challenges on the way, but was able to do it with some help from the popular hackintosh forums on the internet.
 But running MacOs was not what I was excited about.
 It was the hardware.
 The brand spanking new hardware.